-Ground-level floating decks are particularly susceptible to moisture build-up, so hard-working water management and air circulation is a must.
+Ground-level decks are particularly susceptible to moisture build-up, so hard-working water management and air circulation is a must.
 With a steel substructure, you’ll benefit from the durability and peace of mind that only rot-proof materials can provide.

 3. Avoid DIY mistakes

 Thinking of being your own builder?
-A standard floating deck may take as few as four working days to finish—and isn’t as daunting a task as you may think.
+A standard deck may take as few as four working days to finish—and isn’t as daunting a task as you may think.
 Take note of these deck-building basics before you get started.